Relabeling Minimal Training Subset to Flip a Prediction: Related Work

 {\bf Influence function} offers tools for identifying training data most responsible for a particular test prediction \citep{hampel1974influence,cook1980characterizations,cook}.
-By uncovering mislabeled training points and/or outliers, influence can be used to debug training data and provide insight for the result generated by neural networks \citep{IF,adebayo2020debugging, han2020explaining,pezeshkpour-etal-2022-combining,teso2021interactive}.
-By expanding influence function, \citet{flip, kong2021resolving} measure the influence of relabeling a training point to a test point.
-Furthermore, \citet{kong2021resolving} utilized this measure to identify and recycle noisy training samples, leading to enhanced model performance.
+By uncovering mislabeled training points and/or outliers, influence can be used to debug training data and provide insight for the result generated by neural networks \citep{IF,adebayo2020debugging, han2020explaining,pezeshkpour-etal-2022-combining,teso2021interactive}. \citet{warnecke2021machine} extend influence function to measure the influence of alternation in training points' feature and label and apply it to machine unlearning.
+Furthermore, \citet{kong2021resolving} also extended influence on the effect of relabeling training points but utilized this measure to identify and recycle noisy training samples, leading to enhanced model performance at the training stage.
+Our research emphasizes utilizing this measure to determine which training subsets should be relabeled to question machine learning model predictions, and we delve into the factors influencing the integration and size of the identified subsets.